LibraSkywalker/Unilateral/README.md

   - Identify patterns, anomalies, and trends
   - Generate reports and summaries

-- **Goal Assessment**
+- **Completeness Assessment**
-  - Compare actual outcomes against declared objectives
+  - Assess whether overall combined functionality and latent behavior are fulfilled.
-  - Calculate success metrics and key performance indicators
+  - Define the conditions that triggers the incompleteness.
-  - Identify gaps and areas for improvement
+  - Constructing Hidden relationship flow between latent behavior, conditions and error.

 - **Cycle Feedback**
   - Synthesize learnings into actionable recommendations